AnnaM-C/Deepfake-Video-Detector/README.md

   year={2022}
 }
 ```
+rPPG Toolbox has been reused in this project which is why the original files feature heavily in our repository.

 # Issues
 I encountered challenges with Condor's interaction with Git and private GitHub repositories.
 As a result the commits were uploaded to GitHub at a later date rather than being pushed consistently during development.
 Additionally due to the experimental nature of the project, involving multiple models and the creation of new ones, maintaining an up-to-date Git repository was challenging.
 The objective was research-oriented rather than focused on front-end or back-end development.